mwilliamson/mammoth.js/README.md

   * `value`: the generated HTML

   * `messages`: any messages, such as errors and warnings, generated during the conversion

+#### `mammoth.convertToMarkdown(input, options)`

+Converts the source document to Markdown.
+This behaves the same as `convertToHtml`, except that the `value` property of the result contains Markdown rather than HTML.

 #### `mammoth.extractRawText(input)`